 The Functional Genomics Data Society - FGED Society, founded in 1999 as the MGED Society, advocates for open access to genomic data sets and works towards providing concrete solutions to achieve this.
 Our goal is to assure that investment in functional genomics data generates the maximum public benefit.
 Our work on defining minimum information specifications for reporting data in functional genomics papers have already enabled large data sets to be used and reused to their greater potential in biological and medical research.

-We work with other organisations to develop standards for biological research data quality, annotation and exchange.
-We facilitate the creation and use of software tools that build on these standards and allow researchers to annotate and share their data easily.
+We work with other organizations to accelerate and support the effective sharing and reproducibility of functional genomics data.
+We facilitate the creation and use of standards and software tools that allow researchers to annotate and share their data easily.
 We promote scientific discovery that is driven by genome wide and other biological research data integration and meta-analysis.

 Defined FGED standards

 - November 1999 - MGED was founded as a grass roots movement (Nature 2000, 403, 699-700) by many of the major microarray users and developers including Affymetrix, Stanford University and The European Bioinformatics Institute (EBI).

 - December 1999 - The MGED home-page (www.mged.org) and e-mail discussion groups were established, and first-draft proposals for standards posted (later leading to MIAME and MAGE).

 - November 2000 - A proposal for a microarray data exchange format was submitted to the Object Management Group (OMG).

 - March 2001 - The development of the MAGE standard began in cooperation with many leading companies including Rosetta, Affymetrix and Agilent.

 - December 2001 - A paper describing MIAME was published in Nature Genetics.

 - January 2002 - The MAGE standard became an Adopted Specification by the OMG.